How Xolver works.

 3. Constrain

-Deterministic enforcement checks policy, timing, kinematic feasibility, and safety limits before anything physical happens.
+Hard safety checks verify policy, timing, physical feasibility, and safety limits before anything physical happens.

 4. Execute

-The runtime carries out allowed actions locally, logs deviations, and escalates rather than improvising when conditions fall outside tolerance.
+The local runtime carries out approved actions on-site, logs any deviations, and escalates rather than improvising when conditions fall outside expected bounds.

 Layer 1